 I was born and raised in an Iranian province by an Iranian father and European mother.
 I have lived in Europe since the 1970s and built a life in the West.

 Commitment to Secularism and Pluralism

-In my little European village where I live, I grasped the basics of the rule of the people for the people by talking to my neighbours, colleagues and total strangers: respect, tolerance, empathy, and dialogue.
+In the little European village where I live, I grasped the basics of the rule of the people for the people by talking to my neighbours, colleagues and total strangers: respect, tolerance, empathy, and dialogue.

 Chronicles from Iran

-I was given an unshakeable integrity and ensured I always treated others with respect, and often worked against my own interests.
-Like some Westernised Iranians, I have also learned from the values of the Western culture, and intend to use them in the Iranian context.
+I am a Westernised, liberal Iranian.
+I have learned from the values of the Western culture, and intend to use them in the Iranian context.
 These privileged learning experiences have given me an understanding of the strengths and weaknesses of both cultures.
-It is expressed in this website.
+All is expressed in this website.
 The responsibility of the published text is only mine.

-However, I believe we can learn from other cultures and work together to bring about free speech and true democracy.
+However, I believe we can learn from other cultures and work together to bring about free speech and some democracy.
 Then people of all faiths and cultures can live peacefully and work side by side in building a better Iran.
 It is a long shot, but well worth trying.

 The collective conscience of democracy has yet to be born in Iran and be protected and fought for till it reaches a point that it can survive with its own dynamism.
 It is not an overnight process achieved by individual pompous declarations and paternalism, or something that can be bought and imported.